emlama/leafletjs-talk-baltimore-js/slides/TALK.md

 *I was able to do this by shoving the whole popup into `L.divIcon`.* **Totally bad form.**

+---

-## Other simple things to read up on
+## Other things to read up on

 * Methods for [modifying](http://leafletjs.com/reference.html#map-set-methods) and [getting](http://leafletjs.com/reference.html#map-get-methods) the state of the Map
 * [Conversion methods](http://leafletjs.com/reference.html#map-conversion-methods) and [Transformations](http://leafletjs.com/reference.html#transformation)
 * Take a look at [Controls](http://leafletjs.com/reference.html#control)

+---

+class: middle

+# Words of warning

+1. Start with Leaflet Objects
+2. Be wary of over-reliance on outside libraries
+  * (jQuery &amp; Underscore)
+3. There was a third one but I honestly can't remember it

+---

+class: middle

 # Leaflet Plugins, Mixins, and Extensions

 They're all the same thing really.
 The API provides a lot of the basic building blocks for making what you need.

+---

 ## It's got Class
 JavaScript, not so much...but Leaflet rolled their own and uses it throughout the ecosystem.
 Plan on using this if you are going to build your own plugin.